 The default model has a one-to-many relationship between a logical destination and two or more actual destinations.
 It also lets you submit jobs directly to properly configured actual destinations.
-(In this way, the default model is similar to Figure 4.
-Desktop model, p.
-37 described below, but it requires you to create and manage fewer objects.)
+(In this way, the default model is similar to Figure 3.
+Desktop destination configuration model, p.
+46, but it requires you to create and manage fewer objects.)
 To support direct submission to actual destinations, the default model requires the actual destination to be associated with a logical destination.
 A job submitted to an actual destination is rerouted to the associated logical destination.
 At the logical destination, the job derives its job and document defaults.
 The job is then routed through the associated queue and back to the actual destination.